 One stock exchange is operated in Iceland, Nasdaq Iceland hf., operating under Act.
-No. 110/2007 on Stock Exchanges.
+No. 115/2021 on Markets in Financial Instruments.
 Nasdaq Iceland hf. is part of the Nasdaq Group and is licensed to operate a regulated market as well as a multilateral trading facility (MTF), the first in the North Iceland market.
 Both issuer rules and trading rules are largely harmonised with the sister exchanges run by Nasdaq Group in the Nordic countries (Stockholm, Helsinki and Copenhagen).